How to Present Yourself as a Great Tutor on a Resume

 Point to Remember When Creating a Great Tutor Resume

 Before you start, there are some important things to consider.
 Apart from including your relevant education and training, tutoring experience does matter, too.
-Job experience is what 67 percent of recruiters look first.
+Job experience is what 67 percent of recruiters look for first.
 The best way to craft your tutor experience resume is to use action verbs relevant to each bullet point.
 Let’s make it clear.

 If you’re just starting out, use your education information to your advantage.
 To create an effective tutor resume with no experience, place your education first.
 But in case you’ve already got your fingers wet in tutoring, get the cat out of the bag.
 Place the experience section above education.